Naomi3nba/Excel_Project_Data_Analytics/10_Project final_1_Dashboard_Data Salary Calculator/README.md

 ### Data Jobs Dataset

-The dataset used for this project contains real-world data science job information from 2023.
-The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.
+The dataset used for this project contains real-world data science job information from 2023 which provides a foundation for analyzing data using Excel.
 It includes detailed information on:

 - **👨‍💼 Job titles**
 - **💰 Salaries**